Career Timeline of Pat Tillman: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Pat Tillman made an impact.

-Pat Tillman was an American NFL player for the Arizona Cardinals.
-Following the September 11 attacks, he left his professional football career to enlist in the U.S. Army Special Operations in 2002.
-Tillman served in both Iraq and Afghanistan.
-His story garnered significant media attention, particularly after his death was revealed to be a result of friendly fire.
-He is remembered for his patriotism and the sacrifice he made by leaving a lucrative sports career to serve his country.
+Pat Tillman was a professional football player for the Arizona Cardinals who left the NFL to enlist in the U.S. Army after the September 11th attacks.
+He served in Iraq and Afghanistan as part of the Army Special Operations.
+Tillman's story gained widespread attention after his death, particularly when it was revealed that he was killed by friendly fire.
+He is remembered for his patriotism and sacrifice, leaving behind a promising sports career to serve his country.

-In 1994, Pat Tillman started his college career as a linebacker for Arizona State University (ASU), securing the last remaining scholarship for the team.
+In 1994, Pat Tillman began his college career as a linebacker for Arizona State University.

 1997: Pac-10 Defensive Player of the Year